-This keto mushroom vegan burger recipe is made with portobello mushrooms for a chunky and tasty burger that will be enjoyed by all.
+This vegan keto portobello mushroom burger recipe is a chunky and tasty vegan burger that will be enjoyed by all.
 A great protein vegetable burger that is gluten free and paleo too.

 Spinach, nutritional yeast and hemp hearts add extra flavour to this mushroom burger and lupin flour is used to bind all the mixture together.
 They also help make a great high protein vegetable burger with 19g protein per pattie.